-Under these conditions, almost all the surface flux that drives the cyclop is in the form of sensible, rather than latent, heating, and the background state has a nearly dry (rather than moist) adiabatic lapse rate.
+Under these conditions, almost all the surface flux that drives the X-cyclonecyclop is in the form of sensible, rather than latent, heating, and the background state has a nearly dry (rather than moist) adiabatic lapse rate.
 As shown by Cronin and Chavas (2019) and Velez-Pardo and Cronin (2023), surface flux-driven cyclones can develop in perfectly dry convecting environments, though they generally reach smaller fractions of their potential intensity and lack the long tail of the radial profile of azimuthal winds that is a consequence of the dry stratification resulting from background moist convection (Chavas and Emanuel 2014).
 They also have larger eyes relative to their overall diameters.
 Given the low temperatures at which they occur, polar lows may be as close to the Cronin-Chavas dry limit as one might expect to see in earth's climate.

-Figure 13: 400 hPa geopotential height (km; a-c), 950 hPa geopotential height (km; dif), and V{pm} (ms-1,g-i), at 02:00 GMT on February 25th (left), 26th (center), and 27th (right), 1987.
+Figure 132: 400 hPa geopotential height (km; a-ctop), 950 hPa geopotential height (km; difmiddle), and $V{pm}$ (ms-1,g-ibottom), at 02:00 GMT on February 25th (left), 26th (center), and 27th (right), 1987.
 From ERA-5 reanalyses.

 One interesting feature of polar waters in winter is that the thermal stratification is sometimes reversed from normal, with warmer waters lying beneath cold surface waters.
 This is made possible, in part, by strong salinity stratification, that keeps the cold water from mixing with the warmer waters below.
-Therefore, it is possible for polar lows to generate warm, rather than cold, wakes, and this would feed back positively on their intensity.
+Also, seawater has maximum density around 4°C and colder waters are therefore lighter and stay at the surface.
+Therefore, it is possible for polar lows to generate warm, rather than cold, wakes, and this would feeds back positively on their intensity.
 This seems to happen in roughly half the documented cases of polar lows in the Nordic seas (Tomita and Tanaka 2024).